HotPizzaYT/esc-destiny/Esc_DESTINY.md

 "But please, don't be so upset over it," she added.

 "Wait, didn't she say that we would die next month?"
-Brandy gulped and swallowed his words anxiously.
+Brandon gulped and swallowed his words anxiously.

 "But like, only 70% of fortunes are true," replied Katy.

 "Let's go grab some food at Micky Dee's," Casey interrupted.

-"But, I hate McDonald's!" whined Brandy.
+"But, I hate McDonald's!" whined Brandon.

 "Too bad, the rest of the group decided it was a good decision," replied Casey, with an annoyed tone.